The terminal for your agents and your stack

 Which agents does HiveTerm support?

-Any CLI agent — Claude Code, Codex, Gemini, and Grok are first-class, with one-click flag presets.
+Any CLI agent, Claude Code, Codex, Antigravity, and Grok are first-class, with one-click flag presets.
 You can also run any other command-line tool, dev server, watcher, or build process as a "bee".

 Do you resell tokens or lock me into a plan?

 No. You bring your own subscription or API keys.
-HiveTerm never proxies your agents or resells tokens — everything runs locally on your machine.
+HiveTerm never proxies your agents or resells tokens.
+Your code and agents stay on your machine.

 What exactly is the MCP server?

 A local Model Context Protocol server we call the Queen.
-It picks an available port automatically and exposes 8 tools that let your agents spawn sub-agents, read each other's output, and send you notifications.
+It picks an available port automatically and exposes 20 tools that let your agents spawn sub-agents, message each other directly, read each other's output, and send you notifications.
 Sub-agents are isolated per project.

 Which platforms are supported?